Bayes Factor Group Sequential Designs: Introduction

-In this paper, we present an alternative perspective on sequential Bayes factor designs that provides new insights and enables faster computation of design characteristics.
-The key idea is to consider the Bayes factor as a function of the \textit{z}-statistic, the standardized difference between the observed parameter estimate and the null value.
-This allows us to define stopping regions in terms of the \textit{z}-statistic (see the bottom plot in Figure~\ref{fig:bfcartoon}).
-Using and extending results from classical group sequential designs, this approach enables efficient and deterministic computation of design characteristics.
+In this paper, we present an alternative perspective on sequential Bayes factor designs that enables fast, simulation-free computation of their design characteristics.
+The key idea is to express the Bayes factor as a function of the \textit{z}-statistic (the standardized difference between the observed parameter estimate and the null value) so that the stopping rules correspond to regions in the space of accumulating \textit{z}-statistics (see the bottom plot in Figure~\ref{fig:bfcartoon}).
+Building on and extending results from classical group sequential design theory, the probabilities of these regions, and hence the design characteristics, can then be computed deterministically through multivariate normal integration.
+The approach applies whenever the Bayes factor can be expressed as a function of the \textit{z}-statistic and the accumulating \textit{z}-statistics follow, at least approximately, a canonical multivariate normal distribution.
+We additionally provide an open-source implementation in the R package \texttt{bfpwr}, which makes planning sequential Bayes factor designs as straightforward as planning classical group sequential designs.

 In the following Section~\ref{sec:characteristics}, we outline the general calculations of sequential Bayes factor design characteristics.
 We then explain a method for calculating design characteristics efficiently and without simulation when Bayes factors can be expressed as a function of the \textit{z}-statistic (Section~\ref{sec:zstatistic}).
 Applications to clinical trials and animal experiments illustrate how the method can be used in practice (Section~\ref{sec:applications}).
 Section~\ref{sec:ttest} outlines an extension to a sequential version of the Bayes factor \textit{t}-test \citep{Gronau2020}.
 The paper closes with concluding discussions, limitations, and opportunities for future research (Section~\ref{sec:discussion}).
-Appendix~\ref{app:package} illustrates usage of our R package \texttt{bfpwr} for planning sequential Bayes factor designs.
+Appendix~\ref{app:package} illustrates usage of our R package \texttt{bfpwr}.